aai210/Alternative-App/README.md

 - Anonymity is the ability to act online without allowing others to trace your actions back to you, making you unrecognizable.

 ## Simple
 This list includes applications and services that do not require special knowledge to use.
-They are installed in standard ways, such as through the official website or application stores for Android and iOS, etc.
+They can be installed in standard ways, such as through official websites or application stores for Android and iOS.
+This provides an easy and quick way to get started.

 **Browser** -> [Firefox](https://www.mozilla.org/en-US/firefox/new/) / [Brave](https://brave.com) / [Vivaldi](https://vivaldi.com)